 On the specific tour that I had taken, we got some free time to explore Agios Nikolaos, Plaka, and Elounda, and not just Spinalonga island.
 I must say that it didn’t feel rushed, and I did manage to enjoy and get a taste of each place.

 Since Crete is a big island and you have to prioritize when planning your itinerary, it was nice to see a bit more of it.

 THE TOUR IS GUIDED, BUT YOU DON’T FOLLOW YOUR GUIDE ALL THE TIME

-THE DISADVANTAGES OF A GUIDED SPINALONGA DAY TOUR
+THE DISADVANTAGES OF A GUIDED TOUR FROM HERAKLION TO SPINALONGA ISLAND

 A minor thing I would have changed – instead of the free time we had in the town of Elounda, I would have loved to have an extra half an hour on Spinalonga island.

-Another little issue is that you’re dependent on other people’s ability to get back on the bus on time.
+Another minor issue is that you depend on other people’s ability to get back on the bus on time.
 It obviously has nothing to do with the company organizing the tour, but it is something to consider.

 THE TOUR ITSELF

-You can read all the details about Cretan Spirit’s full-day tour to Spinalonga here.
-Note that the price does not include the boat ride ticket (5 Euros) and the admission to Spinalonga (8 Euros).
+You can read all the details about this full-day tour to Spinalonga here.
+Note that the price does not include the boat ride ticket and the admission to Spinalonga.